Cell-Free MIMO with Rotatable Antennas: When Macro-Diversity Meets Antenna Directivity: Proposed Low-Complexity Solution

 where $\varepsilon>0$ is a small regularization constant that prevents numerical issues when $\eta_k$ is close to zero.
 This choice is in line with the well-known PF design principle: the marginal utility with respect to $\eta_k$ is

 which assigns larger weights to users with smaller aggregate gains and smaller weights to users with already strong gains.
-Consequently, maximizing $U(\{\tilde{\bm f}_{b,m}\})$ tends to allocate the RA-aided radiation more evenly across users and boost the weakest channel gains, thereby promoting a balanced radiation topology without explicitly enforcing a max--min objective.
-This utility serves as a geometry-level proxy that promotes balanced aggregate channel gains, which empirically provides a favorable channel realization for the subsequent max--min beamforming.
+Consequently, maximizing $U(\{\tilde{\bm f}_{b,m}\})$ encourages the RA orientations to improve users with smaller aggregate channel gains, rather than only strengthening already favorable links.
+This is consistent with the max--min rate objective, since the worst-user rate is usually limited by users with weak effective channels.
+Therefore, although the utility in \eqref{eq:log-geom-utility} is not an exact equivalent of the max--min rate objective, it provides a low-complexity geometry-level proxy for constructing a more balanced channel realization before the subsequent SOCP-based max--min beamforming stage.
 Based on the utility in \eqref{eq:log-geom-utility}, the RA orientation design problem is formulated as

 Problem~\eqref{prob:PF-geom} remains nonconvex for two reasons: (i) the utility $U(\{\tilde{\bm f}_{b,m}\})$ couples all RA elements; and (ii) all RA orientation vectors $\{\tilde{\bm f}_{b,m}\}$ share a common nonconvex spherical-cap feasible set on the unit sphere, defined as